The trust levels

 Though the UI makes this a bit unclear, these trust levels are columns.
 For each domain, one button is selected, meaning one trust level.

 Editing trust levels

 Each trust level can be edited to describe what happens when you set a domain to that level.
-For Default, Trusted, and Untrusted, that configuration is global.
+For Default, Temporarily Trusted, Trusted, and Untrusted, that configuration is global.
 That is, you you say that the Default trust level should trust fonts (by checking the fonts checkbox), but nothing else, then every domain in that trust level will have that setting.
 When you modify the Custom trust level, it’s per-domain.

 NoScript 10 allows for more control over what’s filtered.
 Scripts, objects, media, frames, fonts, WebGL, fetch, and other things can all be filtered.
 Since you’re using NoScript for privacy, I recommend changing your Default trust level to uncheck all items.
 If you trust a domain completely, add it to the Trusted level.
 If you only want some items from it, like fonts and WebGL, then use a Custom trust level for that domain.

 Top-level domain configuration